-The Chemical Catalysis for Bioenergy Consortium (ChemCatBio) leverages unique U.S. Department of Energy (DOE) national lab capabilities to address technical risks associated with accelerating the development of catalysts and related technologies for the commercialization of biomass-derived fuels and chemicals, leading to enhanced energy security and national leadership in the global bioeconomy.
+The Chemical Catalysis for Bioenergy Consortium (ChemCatBio) leverages unique U.S. Department of Energy (DOE) national lab capabilities to address technical risks associated with accelerating the development of catalysts and related technologies for the commercialization of biomass- and waste-derived fuels and chemicals, leading to enhanced energy security and national leadership in the global bioeconomy.

-ChemCatBio is part of the DOE Energy Materials Network (EMN) consortia and is co-led by NREL and PNNL.
-A steering committee—made up of technical capability experts from the participating laboratories and DOE representatives—guides the ChemCatBio consortium in regards to research direction and approach, coordinated streamlined industry access, and identification and incorporation of unique national lab capabilities.
+ChemCatBio is part of the DOE Energy Materials Network (EMN) consortia and is co-led by NREL.
+A steering committee—made up of technical capability experts from the participating laboratories and DOE representatives—guides the ChemCatBio consortium in regard to research direction and approach, coordinated streamlined industry access, and identification and incorporation of unique national lab capabilities.
 Learn about our leadership.